OctopusDeploy/docs/docs/deployment-examples/custom-scripts/powershell-core.md

 ## PowerShell Core on Linux Targets

-You will first need to ensure that you add the PowerShell directory to your `$PATH` before Octopus can use it.
+You will first need to ensure that the `pwsh` executable is available on your `$PATH` before Octopus can use it.

 This feature allows you to run your PowerShell scripts against Linux targets with PowerShell Core installed.
 However, there are some things to keep in mind.